PostgreSQL and typeorm - Practical transactions

 A transaction is a sequence of database operations that are treated as a single unit.
 This means that either all of the operations in the transaction are completed successfully, or none of them are.

-In order to use transactions we "lock" the data while we're using it.
+In order to use transactions we often need to "lock" the data while we're using it.
 A "lock" means that other users can't access the data until we're done with it.
+Note that transactions don't automatically lock data - that depends on the isolation level and specific operations you perform.

 Unfortunately this leads to another issue - deadlocks.